-Callback auditions for the MFA Acting applicants are conducted either remotely, using our online Audition Studio zoom software, or in person at Pace University's New York City campus in Downtown Manhattan.
+Callback auditions for the MFA in Acting applicants are conducted either remotely or in person at the New York City campus in Downtown Manhattan.

 Upcoming Master Classes